seanbreckenridge/seanb-utils/README.md

 #### shellscripts

+- Utility Scripts
     - `havecmd` - command to check if commands are available
     - `dir-size` - prints the total size of a directory
+    - `symlink` - a helper script to make a symlink since I always forget how to
+- Data Wrangling
+    - `lower`/`upper` - converts all text from STDIN to lowercase/uppercase
+    - `capitalize` - 'capitalizes' (first letter of) input, e.g. WORD -> Word; word -> Word
+    - `epochdisplay` - given one or more epoch timestamps (`date +"%s"`) prints a readable date.
+If no args are given, reads from STDIN
+    - `epochguess` - reads anything from STDIN. convert any epoch timestamps that looks like a datetime to a date, convert them to local-readable timestamps
+- Others:
+    - `shebang` - creates a script with the given shebang.
+If a known language, adds a basic template

 Cross Platform Helpers - these use [on_machine](https://github.com/seanbreckenridge/on_machine) to run different commands based on what operating system you're on.